Sgian dubh: Construction

 The early blades varied in construction, some having a "clipped" (famously found on the Bowie knife) or "drop" point.
 The "spear-point" tip has now become universal.
 The earliest known blades, some housed in the National Museum of Scotland in Edinburgh, are made from German or Scandinavian steel, which was highly prized by the Highlanders.
 Scalloped filework on the back of the blade is common on all Scottish knives.
 A short blade of 3 to 3.5 in is typical.

 Traditionally the scabbard is made of leather reinforced with wood and fitted with mounts of silver or some other metal which may be cast or engraved with designs ranging from Scottish thistles, Celtic knotwork, or heraldic elements such as a crest.
 While this makes for more popular and expensive knives, the sheath is hidden from view in the stocking while the sgian-dubh is worn.
 The sheaths of many modern sgian-dubhs are made of plastic mounted with less expensive metal fittings.

 Since the modern sgian-dubh is worn mainly as a ceremonial item of dress and is usually not employed for cutting food or self-defence, blades are often of a simple construction.
 These are typically made from stainless steel.
 The hilts used on many modern sgian-dubhs are made of plastic that has been molded to resemble carved wood and fitted with cast metal mounts and synthetic decorative stones.
 Some are not even knives at all, but a plastic handle and sheath cast as one piece.
 Other examples are luxurious and expensive art pieces, with hand-carved ebony or bog wood hilts, sterling silver fittings and may have pommels set with genuine cairngorm stones and blades of Damascus steel or etched with Celtic designs or heraldic motifs.

 Legality

-When worn as part of the national dress of Scotland, the sgian-dubh is legal in Scotland, England, and Wales: in Scotland under the Criminal Law (Consolidation) (Scotland) Act 1995 s.
-49(5)(c); in England and Wales under the Criminal Justice Act 1988 (s.
-139) and the Offensive Weapons Act 1996 (s.
-4).
-However, the wearing of the sgian-dubh is sometimes banned in Britain in areas with zero tolerance weapons policies or heightened security concerns.
-For example, they were banned from a school dance in Scotland, and initially banned for the June 2014 celebration of the Battle of Bannockburn.
+In Scotland, England and Wales, carrying an offensive weapon is illegal, but can be permitted as part of wearing national costume.
+Carrying a sgian dubh has sometimes been banned in Britain; for example, they were banned from a school dance in Scotland, and initially banned for the 2014 celebration of the Battle of Bannockburn.

-People travelling by air with a sgian-dubh are now globally prohibited from having it in the cabin, but it is allowed in checked baggage.
+When travelling by air with a sgian dubh, it is prohibited in some countries from having it in the cabin, but it is allowed in checked baggage.

-Piper Jeff McCarthy was fined CA$221 on 2 November 2016 for wearing a sgian-dubh in his kilt hose while performing in Montreal, Canada at the McGill University convocation ceremony.
-McCarthy immediately contested the fine, which was ultimately cancelled by The City of Montreal in May 2018; his knife was returned.
+Piper Jeff McCarthy was fined CA$221 on 2 November 2016 for wearing a sgian dubh in his kilt hose while performing in Montreal, Canada.
+McCarthy contested the fine, which was cancelled, and his knife was returned.